 EasySong.com

-You can get your initial cost down by estimating a lower number of sales (100, 200, 300) at EasySong.com.
+At EasySong.com you’ll be asked to identify the song you want to license.
+You’ll be asked to estimate how many sales you think you’ll have and then pay for that number of sales up front at the current statutory royalty rate.
+You can keep your initial cost down by estimating a low number of sales (100, 200, or 300) at EasySong.com.
 Check out their website for more on how to do it.
 They can help you clear your song for international distribution through their Custom Licensing service.
+If you have questions, contact EasySong.
+Better to find out ahead of time than discover a problem after you’ve recorded your song.

 UNDERSTAND THE RIGHTS YOU HAVE